noseka1/noseka1.github.io/source/_posts/2018-01-12-edge-security-for-your-cloud-application-part-ii.markdown

 2. Using the private key, generate a Certificate Signing Request (CSR).
 3. Using a CA certificate along with the respective private key and the CSR, generate the certificate.

-An exeption from this three-step procedure is a root certificate which is self-signed.
+An exeption from this three-step procedure is the root certificate which is self-signed.

 In the following, we are going to generate seven certificates.
 All the commands are to be issued on the edge instance.
 Note that you can populate the certificate fields with pretty arbitrary values with one exception: the `Common Name` field of the end-entity certificates. `Common Name` of the `Edge Service Certificate` must match the DNS name of the edge instance. `Common Name` of the `Customer1 Client Certificate` and the `Customer2 Client Certificate` must match the HAProxy configuration.
-By inspecting the `Common Name` field, HAProxy is able to recognize which client is trying to access the cloud application and it is able to route the client request to the appropriate service.
+By inspecting the `Common Name` field, HAProxy is able to recognize which client is trying to access the cloud application and it is able to route the client request to the appropriate backend service.

 ### Company RootCA certificate

-Let's generate the private key of the Company's RootCA:
+Let's generate the company's greatest secret - the private key of the Company's RootCA:

 {% codeblock lang:sh %}
 $ openssl genrsa -out rootca.company.example.key.pem 4096